 The Bad Information Age

-History typically gives us principles, if we’re willing to learn them.
+History typically gives us principles, if we’re willing to learn from it.
 Most trends have a historic precedent, with remixes on the same themes.

 Institutional replacement

-Sadly, most of our older institutions that once held the Beacon of Truth have decayed so badly in the face of the internet that they aren’t reliable sources of information anymore:
+Most of our older institutions that once held the Beacon of Truth have decayed badly.
+It’s not clear whether the internet caused it, or it simply hastened this decay.
+Either way, the old institutions aren’t reliable sources anymore:

 SourceOld ViewNew View

-LibraryThe primary public repository of most known informationA public repository of a curator’s preferred information
+LibraryThe primary public repository of most known information, often from a curator’s hard workA public repository of a curator’s preferred information, but one of many potential ones

-FriendsA primary source of guidance, support, and part of a greater communityA preferred source of support
+FriendsA primary source of guidance, support, and part of a greater communityA preferred source of support, but one of many potential ones

-CollegeA primary source of education, community, and career networkA possible source of education and career network
+CollegeA primary source of education, community, and career networkA possible source of education and career network, community optional

 CommunityThe essential group of people you don’t always agree with, but must learn to coexist alongsideThe selected group of people you have chosen and built from your preferences

-In this transition, community is no longer a hand-in-hand experience with information, and runs scarce as a result of it.
+In this transition, community is no longer a hand-in-hand experience with gaining knowledge.
+That makes a community optional.

 Cheap information

-The “attention economy” demonstrates that information itself is now less valuable than it used to be.
-We’ve replaced the need for information with the need for understanding to process that information.
+The “attention economy” demonstrates that information is now less valuable than it used to be.
+Now, we need understanding to process what we’ve consumed more than the information itself.

 A way out

-The key is to gain awareness at the expense of non-perception.
-From that deeper understanding, we can then focus on a comparatively smaller stream of facts within the larger body of information.
+My assertion is that we must sacrifice perception to gain awareness.
+A deeper understanding focuses on a smaller and denser stream of facts within the larger body of information.

-But, we have to, if we want to fix what’s wrong with the internet in our lives.
+But, if we want to fix what the internet has brought to our lives, we must make that decision.